cheese-hub/python-example-app/README.md

 * Environment - if your code requires any environment variables (e.g. `os.getenv('MYSQL_USER'`)
 * Dependencies - if your code requires multiple Docker images to run (e.g. `arpspoof-hacker` depends on `arpspoof-victim`)
 * Volumes - if you want to mount a folder for the user to save files

+# Bringing it all Together
+Once your application works in CHEESEHub, you can make a PR to our [Application Catalog](https://github.com/cheese-hub/catalog).

+Before merging it into our catalog, we will review and test your submission to verify the following:
+* Working Docker image + build process
+* Image has been pushed to a public image repository (e.g. DockerHub)
+* A lesson plan and/or set of instrcutions for the demonstration is included

+Once your additions have been merged, the new application will be available to all users of CHEESEHub